 - In Croatia, skills and education in construction and energy efficiency are promoted via several projects aimed at training the Croatian workers (Croskills), increasing the number of experts in energy efficient buildings (Fit-to-NZEB), enhancing the multidisciplinary approach in sustainable construction (Green Building Pro), digitalizing the construction and use of modern IT technologies (BuildUp). - The NZEB Roadshow project coordinated by the Faculty of Construction in Zagreb targets the dissemination of NZEB know-how among professionals, public administration, producers, investors, workers, students.
 The creation of a Centre of Excellence on energy efficient buildings is also planned. - Developing skills and promoting technologies related to nZEB standards in building renovation are also foreseen (ENU-2).

-- the Building Renovation Passport; - to elaborate on the energy from renewable sources.
+- the Building Renovation Passport; - to elaborate on the energy from renewable sources; and - detailing the financing and implementation timeline of suggested measures.

 Cyprus